dswasey9608/dswasey9608/pages/code_projects.md

 a project of your own choosing.
 My team included myself and two mechanical engineers.

 To summarize:
-- Utilized a BeagleBone Black Microcontroller
+- Utilized a BeagleBoneBlack (BBB) Microcontroller
 - Made edge detection, path tracing, and path following code from scratch.
 - It worked.
 It also happened to make some really cool images.
 Below is one that I came up with and plotted using some assets I found online.